syncfusion-content/javascript-docs/js/Accordion/Appearance-and-Styling.md

 ---
 layout: post
-title: Appearance-and-Styling | Syncfusion
+title: Appearance and Styling in JavaScript Accordion Control | Syncfusion
-description: appearance and styling
+description: Learn here about appearance and styling support in Syncfusion Essential JavaScript Accordion Control, its elements, and more.
 platform: js
 control: Accordion
 documentation: ug
 api: /api/js/ejaccordion
 ---

-# Appearance and Styling
+# Appearance and Styling in JavaScript Accordion

 ## Adjusting Accordion size